gourav19102/BSNN-for-option-pricing/README.md

 # DATASET :
 created a dataset of apporximately 1 million examples by pricing a call option using the [Black scholes formula](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) over a range of possible parameter like strike price,time to maturity,moneyness,interest rate,asset price.this dataset we created for trainign our neural network.

+# ANN model:
+implemented a simple feed forward neural network using keras to approximate the black scholes formula.it achieves a fairly high accuracy after a minimal epohcs of training.

+# Model Result: